Feeling Off Postpartum? Exactly How To Balance Hormones After Pregnancy

 Seeking help from a functional medicine doctor

+When figuring out how to balance hormones after pregnancy, or even just in general, it’s always important to consult a medical professional.
 In functional medicine, we understand that there are a lot of underlying factors that contribute to hormone imbalances.
-While your hormone changes may have started after you gave birth, it might have just revealed areas that were needing addressed even before you became pregnant.
+While your hormone changes may have started after you gave birth, it might have just revealed areas that were needing to be addressed even before you became pregnant.
 In my telehealth clinic, we are able to take a comprehensive look at your health to determine areas of your health - gut problems, diet, toxin exposure, stress levels, and more - that are inhibiting your hormones from going back to normal after pregnancy.

 If you are struggling with any of these symptoms of a hormone imbalance and want to rebalance your hormones naturally, schedule a telehealth consultation to learn more about how we can help you using functional medicine.